shimlab/NanoSplicer/README.md

 1. Visulisation module: ploting the alignment between the junction squiggle and the candidate squiggle(s).

 ## Known issues
-1. There will be a performance warning when running `JWR_checker` and `JWR_subset`. **The warning can be ignored**.
-The warning is triggered when data is saved into the HDF5 file.
-It relates to python objects that can not be directly converted to c-type, causing non-optimal performance of the HDF5 file.
-2. The progress bar in `NanoSplicer.py` is based on the number of fast5 files that have been processed.
+The progress bar in `NanoSplicer.py` is based on the number of fast5 files that have been processed.
 If there is only 1 fast5 file being processed (e.g. in `example/fast5/`), the progress bar will be at 0% (0/1 completed) until the run has finished.

 ## Citing NanoSplicer